spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/handling-data-with-publish-and-synchronization.md

 -  `SynchronizationBehaviour` modifies the table as follows:

     - Adds the `Data` column that stores data in the format that can be sent directly to Redis.
-The database field type is `TEXT`_._
+The database field type is `TEXT`.

     - Adds the `Key` column that stores the Redis Key.
 The data type is `VARCHAR`.

     - Defines `Resource` name for key generation.

-    - Defines `Store` value for store specific data.
+    - Defines `Store` value for store-specific data.

     - Defines `Locale` value for localizable data.